The Life of the Party (1920 film)

 The Life of the Party is a 1920 American comedy-drama film starring Roscoe "Fatty" Arbuckle.
 A copy of the film is held by the Library of Congress.

 Plot

-Attorney Algernon Leary (Roscoe Arbuckle), "pure milk" candidate for mayor, attends a party for grown-ups dressed as children.
+Attorney Algernon Leary, "pure milk" candidate for mayor, attends a party for grown-ups dressed as children.
 Going home in a blizzard, he is robbed of his fur coat, leaving him bare legged wearing rompers.
 He takes refuge in the first building he can reach, creating havoc in various apartments due to his appearance.
-He blunders into the rival candidate, Judge Voris (Frank Campeau) in a compromising situation with a vamp and forces him to withdraw, ensuring Leary's election as mayor after a whirlwind campaign.
+He blunders into the rival candidate, Judge Voris in a compromising situation with a vamp and forces him to withdraw, ensuring Leary's election as mayor after a whirlwind campaign.